damienbod/ME-ID-Auth-MyUI-with-MyAPI/README.md

-# Azure AD authenticationa and authorization
+# Azure AD authentication and authorization

 different examples of implementing UIs, APIs using Azure AD as the token server.